tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 S:
 >"Mama, I'm 16.
 I got this!"
 >Regardless (or especially) if he does not, in fact, got this
 >Or her "hints" are just stuff you can't actually do in the game.
-She tells you to brush your teeth or something
+She tells you to brush your teeth or something ^bad-advice

-gameplay:: Luke's parents give hints that aren't actionable.
+gameplay:: Luke's parents give hints that aren't actionable. [[(6) June 2023 Chat Logs#^bad-advice|ref]]

 L:
 >that should be a hidden mechanic which influences your attempts at trying to romance love interests